What Is Hammertoe?

-A hammer toe, also known as claw toe, is a type of deformity of the foot that causes a toe to bend or curl pointing downward instead of pointing forward by affecting the center joint of the toe.
-Although this condition affects the second or third toe most often, it can affect any toe on the foot.
-This deformity is called mallet toe when it affects the joint closest to the toenail, it is called mallet toe.
+Hammertoe (also known as claw toe) is a type of deformity of the foot.
+It causes a toe to bend or curl pointing downward instead of pointing forward.
+Once this occurs it affects the center joint of the toe.
+The condition affects the second or third toe most often, although any toe can be affected.
+When this affects the joint closest to the toenail, it is called mallet toe.
 On the other hand, when the toe crosses over an adjacent toe, it is called cross-over toe.

-The most common causes of Hammer Toe are attributed to hereditary/genetic causes or footwear such as high-heels or tight shoes that crowd the toes.
-A hammer toe normally develops over time, in some cases due to arthritis, injury, nerve damage or bunion of the big toe.
+The most common causes of hammer toe are attributed to hereditary/genetic causes.
+Although footwear such as high-heels or tight shoes that crowd the toes are also an additional cause.
+Hammertoe normally develops over time.
+In some cases, however, due to arthritis, injury, nerve damage, or bunion of the big toe.
 Regardless of the cause, a hammertoe is treatable.

-Based on the severity and/or length of the toe, the surgeon has different options to surgically correct a hammer toe.
-Basically, a hammer toe repair surgery consists in removing a portion of the bone at the contracted joint in order to realign the toe.
-Your foot and ankle surgeon will advise the patient and discuss the specific type of hammertoe surgery that best suits the patient.
-The most common types of hammer toe repair surgery include:
+Based on the severity and/or length of the toe, the surgeon has different options to correct a hammertoe.
+Hammertoe repair surgery consists of removing a portion of the bone at the contracted joint to realign the toe.
+Your foot and ankle surgeon, however, will advise and discuss the specific type of hammertoe surgery that best suits the patient.
+The most common types of hammertoe repair surgery include:

 - Fusing the joints to straighten the toe